devlights/gomy/README.md

-# gomy
+# What's this?

 This package is a personal library for Go language.

 For more information, see [![PkgGoDev](https://pkg.go.dev/badge/github.com/devlights/gomy)](https://pkg.go.dev/github.com/devlights/gomy) .